sullystuff/wxmr-frontend/README.md

 5. Enable exact receive if you want to pay the fee on top and receive the entered amount
 6. Click "Bridge to Monero"
 7. Your XMR on Solana will be burned
-8. XMR will be sent to your address
+8. XMR on mainnet Monero network will be sent to your address

 ### Swapping